 Effects slots - Each Track has 10 effects slots.
 NOTE: If you need more than 10 Effects, use the 'Send' feature to route the Output of one Mixer Track to another OR load Patcher in one of the slots.

-To load an Effect - Left-click the pop-up menu arrow at the left end of the slot and use the 'select' option ORRight-Click the arrow to open the Plugin Picker.
+To load an Effect - Left-Click the pop-up menu arrow at the left end of the slot and use the 'select' option.
+Right-Click the arrow to open the Plugin Picker or Middle-Click to open the 'More Plugins' menu.

 To re-order effects slots - Place your mouse cursor over the effect to be moved and scroll the mouse-wheel up/down (the Mixer window must be selected for this to work, click anywhere on the Mixer to select it).